 - The suit carrier comes with its own slimline, wooden hanger but can take any regular, flat hanger.

 - It is designed to accommodate one jacket and one pair of trousers.

-- The suit carrier has one, zipped external pocket and the central bag two internal pockets.
+- The suit carrier has one, zipped external pocket.
+The holdall has no internal or external pockets.